Narrative Ethics Discussion Groups

 Reading and Responding to Stories of Illness & Care, by Art Frank

 Exploring Stigma and Bias in the Care of Patients: Stories from Patients, edited by Jessica Mozersky and Heidi Walsh

 Exploring Moral Distress: Stories from Healthcare Providers, edited by Jessica Mozersky, Heidi Walsh and Mary Click

 To receive a complimentary copy of these handouts, please complete this form:Request Handouts

 NIB appreciates the support of our institutional sponsors who have access to additional handouts.

-Exploring the Dignity of Patients in Healthcare: Stories from Patients for Narrative Ethics Discussion Groups, edited by Erica Miles
+Exploring the Dignity of Patients in Healthcare: Stories from Patients, edited by Erica Miles

 Additionally, each narrative symposium published as an open-access NIB VOICES edition is accompanied by a teaching guide that provides reflection question for each story.
 These guides are ideal for groups that wish to explore the specific topic of a symposium.
 Please visit the VOICES webpage to access these symposia and teaching guides.